longluu/DL-CancerDetection-CAMELYON16/README.md

 # Project description
-In this project, I try the CAMELYON16 challenge (https://camelyon17.grand-challenge.org/Data/) but only use a subset of slides (21/400).
+In this project, I try the CAMELYON16 challenge (https://camelyon16.grand-challenge.org/data/) but only use a subset of slides (21/400).
 It may seem like a super small dataset (even for the original one) but note that each slide is a set of images at different levels of magnifications (up to 9 levels).
-Each higher level has double resolution compared to the lower level, meaning the highest resolution is up to 500x or 100,000 x 100,000 pixels.
+For each slide, the higher level has double resolution compared to the lower level, meaning the highest resolution is up to 500x or 100,000 x 100,000 pixels.
 Also, each slide has different number of levels and/or resolution.

 # Preprocessing
 For this project, I chose **level 3 of each slide (around 10,000 x 10,000)** for the training and testing.
 Then I reserved 2 slides as test data, which leaves 19 slides for training.